Current Board & Staff

 Growing up in western ND allowed him to explore just about every butte and ravine in the Badlands.
 From hunting, hiking, mountain biking, and rock climbing – yes, he claims it is possible to rock climb on Sentinel Butte - each part of the Badlands offered something different.
 For five summers during college he worked on the Maah Daah Hey Trail crew for the US Forest Service.
 While on the crew he built new trail, maintained existing trail, constructed campgrounds and fought wildland forest fires, giving him an appreciation for the rugged environment and all that it offers.

-Always a leader, Craig is BCA’s President and states that with more and more development of the Badlands natural resources there needs to be more attention to preservation and responsible development to ensure future generations can also enjoy the Badlands.
+Always a leader, Craig strongly believes that with more and more development of the Badlands natural resources there needs to be more attention to preservation and responsible development to ensure future generations can also enjoy the Badlands.

 For over 20 years David owned and operated a housing development and construction business in the Minneapolis area.
 Like many others, he migrated to North Dakota and the Bakken for business opportunity when the Minneapolis housing market dried up.
 And, he found that like so many others, he had overlooked North Dakota in the past while pursuing an interest in hiking, backpacking, and mountain climbing in Montana, Wyoming, Alaska, Oregon and Europe.